Demographics of Atlanta: Race and ethnicity

+There is a Pakistani community in metro Atlanta.

+There is an Indian community in Atlanta.

 Foreign-born population

 Metro Atlanta is increasingly international, with its 716,434 foreign-born residents in 2010, a 69% increase versus 2000.
 This was the fourth largest rate of growth among the nation's top 100 metros, after Baltimore, Orlando and Las Vegas.
 The foreign-born proportion of the population went up from 10.3% to 13.6%, and Atlanta moved up from 14th to 12th in ranking of US metro areas with the largest immigrant population by sheer numbers.
 Still, its 13.6% proportion of immigrants is only the 29th highest of the nation's top 100 metros.

 Metro Atlanta's immigrants are more suburban than most other cities'.
 Out of the top 100 US metros, Atlanta has the 11th highest ratio of the foreign-born living in the suburbs and not in the core city.
 Atlanta does not have single centers of ethnic groups such as a Koreatown, but rather areas such as the Buford Highway Corridor in DeKalb County and parts of Gwinnett County are commercial centers for multiple ethnic communities.

 In 1990 Greater Atlanta had the largest Japanese population in the Southeast United States.
 The Consulate General of Japan in Atlanta estimated that, during that year, 3,500 to 4,000 Japanese lived in Greater Atlanta.
 Of the metropolitan areas in the Southeast United States, in 1990 Greater Atlanta had the most extensive education network for Japanese nationals.

 8% of the foreign born population in Atlanta is black.
 Cobb County has the largest Haitian population.
 Nigerians are concentrated in DeKalb County.

 3.2 percent of immigrants in Atlanta were born in Jamaica and are Jamaican.